-The Arapaho Ghost Dance for Rekindling the Human Spirit
+The Arapaho Ghost Dance - Rekindling the Human Spirit!

 I circle around [x 2]